Suspect in D.C. National Guard shooting identified as 29-year-old Afghan national. Here's what we know.

 President Trump described him as "a foreigner who entered our country from Afghanistan, a hellhole on Earth," in a video message late Wednesday.
 He said the suspect's status was extended "under legislation signed by President Biden."

+A Department of Homeland Security official told CBS News the suspect was paroled into the U.S. on humanitarian grounds back in 2021.
+That was the main legal mechanism the Biden administration used to welcome tens of thousands of Afghan evacuees after the Taliban takeover in August 2021.

+Lakanwal later applied for asylum with U.S. Citizenship and Immigration Services in 2024 and his application was granted in 2025, the DHS official said.
+But his request for a green card, which is tied to the asylum grant, is pending.

-Thousands of Afghan nationals entered the United States in 2021, as the U.S. military withdrew from Afghanistan and the Taliban retook control of the country.
-Many were issued special immigrant visas offered to Afghans who worked alongside the military during its 20-year war, and others were given a temporary humanitarian status known as parole.
+Many of the Afghan nationals who were admitted to the U.S. in 2021 were issued special immigrant visas offered to those who worked alongside the military during its 20-year war, while others were given a temporary humanitarian status known as parole.

 More than 8,000 people from Afghanistan were also granted deportation relief under a separate program called temporary protected status, which Biden extended in 2023 but Mr. Trump chose to end earlier this year.